SkygearIO/guides/advanced/server.md

 ## Docker Deployment

-You can find Dockerfile and [docker-compose.yml](https://github.com/SkygearIO/skygear-server/blob/master/docker-compose.yml) in most repo.
+You can find Dockerfile and [`docker-compose.yml`](https://github.com/SkygearIO/skygear-server/blob/master/docker-compose.yml) in most repository.
 Skygear also support using [.env](https://github.com/SkygearIO/skygear-server/blob/master/.env.example) to setup environments config.

 For more information about how the `.env` file works, please read https://github.com/joho/godotenv